kitOSx/Serverbot/README.md

 /op to give a player operator commands.

 /deop to remove a player's operator commands.

+/say {msg} for sending messages to the server for serverwide broadcasts.
 __ __

 <br>
 <br>

 # TODO
-  - Add commands for scheduled restarts.
+  - [x] Add commands for scheduled restarts.
-  - Add a command for backups.
+  - [x] Add a command for backups.
-  - Add a command for /say (for serverwide broadcasts.)
+  - [x] Add a command for /say (for serverwide broadcasts.)
-  - Somehow make discord and minecraft chat sync to add cross communication.
+  - [] Somehow make discord and minecraft chat sync to add cross communication.
+  - [] Send/say messages to the server before updating or restarting.
+(15min warning and 10s countdown)

 # Special thanks
 @therealOri for major contributions.